 STEP 11: Insert a clear tube on the fresh water pump side, turn your water pump on and it will start drawing the antifreeze in.

 STEP 12: Go inside your RV and repeat the process with your faucets.
 Turn on your hot and cold faucets until the antifreeze is coming through the lines.

 STEP 13: Complete the process for all faucets in the RV (kitchen, bathrooms, don’t forget the outside shower) and make sure there’s antifreeze coming out.

-STEP 14: Once the antifreeze is through the system, pour a quarter of a cup of antifreeze down each of your p-trap drains (kitchen, bathroom and shower sink).
+STEP 14: Once the antifreeze is through the system, pour a quarter of a cup of antifreeze down each of your p-trap drains (kitchen, bathroom, and shower sink).

 STEP 15: If your water heater has an electric heating element, make sure it’s turned off.
 Close all faucets.
-Turn off water pump.
+Turn off the water pump.